leslieo2/LangGraph-Mastery-Playbook/README.md

 ## Why This Project?

 - **Script-first tutorials.** Most LangGraph examples online live in Jupyter notebooks; great for reading, not ideal for reuse.
 Every tutorial here is a standalone Python module with a `main()` entry point and stage-specific helpers.
-- **Structured learning path.** Lessons are grouped into numbered stages so you always know what to study next—from Stage 01 fundamentals to Stage 08 production patterns.
+- **Structured learning path.** Lessons are grouped into numbered stages so you always know what to study next—from Stage 01 foundational graph skills to Stage 05 production retrieval pipelines.
 - **Consistent tooling.** Shared utilities handle graph visualization, environment checks, TrustCall inspection, and common math tools.
 Less boilerplate, more focus on concepts.
 - **Automation friendly.** Because everything is pure Python, you can run the entire course headlessly, integrate it into CI pipelines, or extend it with your own tests.